paulipa/sico-wiki/services/flightmanuals/wh-daytrips.md

 {.is-info}

-Thank you for joining the "Wormhole Daytrip" and for flying with "Heaven's Angels".
+Thank you for joining the "Wormhole Daytrip" and we wish a good day!

 o7